-Dr Lorna Burn works at the Mayflower Medical Centre which is part of North East Essex CCG.
-She uses Phone Advice & Guidance to speak to local consultants at Colchester Hospital University Trust (CHUFT) and has been a doctor for 10 years.
+Dr Lorna Burn works at the Mayflower Medical Centre which is part of NHS North East Essex CCG.
+She uses Telephone Advice & Guidance to speak to local consultants at East Suffolk and North Essex NHS Foundation Trust (ESNEFT) and has been a doctor for 10 years.

-Below is a recent example of how Dr Burn has used Phone A&G to benefit an elderly patient with heart failure:
+You can find a recent example below of how Dr Burn has used Telephone Advice & Guidance to benefit her patients.

 “I was able to avoid admitting the patient and she remained in her own home whilst I adjusted her medication, which is what she wanted.
 Having a clear plan gave her reassurance and me confidence to manage her when she was more unwell.”